renaschweizer/congen-gatk/README.md

 **Remember** we can use `variable=value` to define a new shell variable, to which we can then refer by using `${variable}` in our command.

-I'll show you how you can run these commands for two samples, but think about how you might be able to put these commands into a script and iterate the analysis over thousands of samples.
+I'll show you how you can run these commands for two samples, but think about how you might be able to put these commands into a script and iterate the analysis over hundreds to thousands of samples.

 **Note**: the \ tells the command line interpreter that your command is continuing on the next line.
 Writing commands this way allows us to display them more clearly.